 So in town he feels tense and frustrated, like he’s a slave to debt, all so he can own a place that has guest-towels he can’t use and chairs he can’t put his feet on.
 It has lawns to mow, roofs to repair, he has to take his shoes off at the door and he’s making huge payments on it.
 At the lake he feels relaxed, energized, he works without being asked to, he has very few chores or responsibilities, and it costs him almost nothing.
 The real question is, why is he surrendering his life to a competition that exists only in his head?

 If you were raised in a first-world culture then you too are affected with this status disease.
 But your life is not made up of the experiences other people have by watching the results of your labour.
 Your life is your labour.
 So make it a labour of love.

-Look at your own life.
-See what it tells you about what you should be investing your time and energy in.
-The sooner you do that the sooner you start living the life that’s actually yours.
+We shouldu all look at your own lives.
+See what it tells us about what we should be investing our time and energy in.
+The sooner we do that the sooner we start living the life that’s actually ours.

 Let’s not waste our lives collecting things.
 Our lives are made of moments, so we should focus instead on what those contain.
 Use this, to help enjoy your day.